apache/airflow/docs/apache-airflow-providers-edge/edge_executor.rst

     This can be done by installing ``apache-airflow-providers-edge`` or by installing Airflow with the ``edge`` extra: ``pip install 'apache-airflow[edge]'``.

+    While it is in not-ready state, a wheel release package must be manually built from source tree via ``breeze release-management prepare-provider-packages --include-not-ready-providers edge``
+    and then installed via pip from the generated wheel file.

 ``EdgeExecutor`` is an option if you want to distribute tasks to workers distributed in different locations.
 You can use it also in parallel with other executors if needed.
 Change your ``airflow.cfg`` to point